dtao/PhilosopherDeveloper/source/posts/2019-07-15-on-being-promoted.md

 Earlier I wrote that, as a guideline, the expectation that employees should do the job they want to get is both unfair and harmful.
 (Again, it's great _advice_ for an individual; it's a bad guideline for an entire organization.)
-Let me explain why.
+The distinction between reward vs. opportunity should help me explain why.

-This guideline focuses on the _recognition_ aspect, i.e. the past-focused aspect of promotions.
-To the employee, it says, "Your manager is going to look at your past.
-Make it so that when they look at your past, what they see is you already doing the job, so they don't feel they're taking a risk on you."
+This guideline focuses on the past.
+In that way it treats all promotions as if they are rewards.
+But again, this becomes increasingly inappropriate the higher up you go in level.
+The positions with the most responsibility are not rewards;
+they're opportunities.

 Meanwhile, when we look to _hire_ someone into a role, their past is essentially unavailable.
+You do not reward a new hire for the great work they've done, because they haven't done any.
 Hiring by necessity must focus on the future and the value that you expect a candidate _will_ provide in the role.
-Therefore hiring is more like an opportunity-based promotion as opposed to a recognition-based promotion.
+Therefore hiring is always giving an opportunity.

 This is unfair because it places a greater burden on existing employees than it does on external candidates.
 When your organization's policy is defined as the